Vibe Coding Course for Beginners

-No coding experience is needed, but this is not passive prompting.
-You will learn how to work locally, understand the moving parts, and make calmer decisions as your project grows.
+No coding experience is needed.
+You start with the free Week 0 foundation, learn how to work locally, and build the judgement to make calmer decisions as the product grows.

 Describe, build, inspect, test, improve.